 Your Operating Agreement should also include a plan for the succession of LLC members.
 The instructions should be very clear about what to do if an LLC member leaves and what to do if your LLC gains a new member.

 Many LLC owners skip this section, but it’s an important one that you should include.
-The reason this section of the Operating Agreement is so important is if there is a disagreement between your LLC members that results in an LLC member (or several) leaving, there will be a plan.
+The reason this section of the Operating Agreement is so important is if there is a disagreement between your LLC members that results in an LLC member (or several) leaving, you'll have a plan.

 Clear, concise, and logical instructions are priceless during times of emotional turmoil and heated tempers.